Model Interface

 and visibility_point

-function ComradeBase.intensity_point(::MyGaussian, p)
+function ComradeBase.intensity_point(m::MyGaussian, p)

 (; X, Y) = p